HenriHyttinen/Ai-assistant/README.md

 ## What This Does

 This platform helps users track their health metrics, plan meals, and manage their nutrition goals.
-It's got meal planning with AI-generated recipes, a recipe database with search and filtering, nutritional tracking, and integration with health analytics.
+It's got meal planning with AI-generated recipes, a recipe database with search and filtering, nutritional tracking, integration with health analytics, and an integrated AI Assistant for conversational health and nutrition queries.

+**Note:** The AI Assistant is fully integrated into this project.
+All backend and frontend code runs from the `numbers-dont-lie` directory.
+Do not attempt to run the backend from any separate `ai-assistant` folder.

 ## Features